Aoverbye/Redlining_and_Biodiversity/README.md

 The purpose of this project is to a data analysis and HOLC areas in LA County, CA and how they relate to avian biodiversity.

+### Skills Used

+This repository uses the following skills:

+**Data Handling and Cleaning**

+Loading and filtering large datasets using dplyr and sf.
+Managing and transforming coordinate reference systems (CRS).

+**Geospatial Analysis**

+Working with shapefiles and bounding boxes.
+Joining spatial datasets (st_join, st_intersects).

+**Data Visualization**

+Creating thematic maps with tmap.
+Generating plots and charts using ggplot2.

+**Statistical Analysis**

+Summarizing data with group_by, summarise, and calculating percentages.
+Identifying patterns and trends in demographic and biodiversity data.

+**Automation and Functions**

+Writing reusable functions to check CRS compatibility.

+**Reproducibility**

+Using here for file paths.
+Building the analysis pipeline within an R Markdown file for transparency.

 ### Data

 -   **EJScreen**